Miho Takanashi: K-1 Minimumweight career

 For her first fight at minimumweight, Takanashi was scheduled to fight Masami at Krush 113.
 Takanashi won the fight by unanimous decision, with all three judges awarding him all three rounds, with scores of 30−27, 30−27 and 30−26.
 During the post-fight interview, Takanashi called for a fight with Mio Tsumura.

 Takanashi was scheduled to fight Mio Tsumura at K-1 World GP 2020 in Osaka.

-Takanashi defeated the former Shootboxing champion by unanimous decision, with scores of 28-30, 29-30 and 28-30.
+Takanashi defeated the former Shootboxing champion by unanimous decision, with scores of 28–30, 29-30 and 28–30.

 Takanashi was scheduled to fight MARI at K-1 World GP 2021: K’Festa 4 Day.2.
 The undefeated Takanashi was an overwhelming favorite against MARI, who came into the fight on a seven-fight losing streak.
 The closely contested fight was ruled a draw after the first three rounds and went into an extension round.
 Takanashi won the fight by split decision.

 The close nature of their first bout prompted K-1 to scheduled a rematch between Takanashi and MARI at K-1 World GP 2021 in Fukuoka on July 17, 2021.
-She won the fight by unanimous decision, with scores of 29-28, 30-28 and 30-29.
+She won the fight by unanimous decision, with scores of 29–28, 30-28 and 30–29.

 Takanashi was scheduled to face Mirei at K-1 World GP 2021 Japan on December 4, 2021.
 She won the fight by unanimous decision.

 Takanashi was booked to face Yuko at K-1 World GP 2022 Japan on February 27, 2022.
 She won the fight by majority decision.

 Takanashi faced Erivan Barut at K-1: Ring of Venus on June 25, 2022.
 She suffered her first professional loss, as Barut won the fight by unanimous decision.

+Takanashi faced MOE at Krush 170 on January 26, 2025, following about 2 and a half years-long absence from professional competition.
+She won the fight by split decision.